"If you want this choice position Have a cheery disposition Rosy cheeks, no warts! Play games, all sort"

 A little magic could’ve had something to do with it, but I think Jane and Michael’s detailed letter painted such a clear picture of who they wanted that there was only one answer: Mary Poppins.

-Using their nanny wish list as a guide, here’s how your company can incorporate the three P’s (above) into your content marketing plan to successfully connect with and grow your audience.
+Using their nanny wish list as a guide, here’s how your business or organization can incorporate the three P’s above into your content marketing plan to successfully connect with and grow your audience.

 1. Get to the heart of your business and audience